essie-analyst/dfir-incident-response-case-study/README.md

 - Produce clear, professional findings suitable for handover to a SOC analyst or incident response team

 ## Dataset

-- Windows lab image (synthetic / non-production)
+- Windows workstation disk image (synthetic, non-production)
+- Single forensic disk image provided in segmented format (`.001`)
-- No real personal data
+- Dataset contains no real personal or organisational data

 ## Environment & Tools

+**Environment**
-- Host: Virtual lab environment
+- Virtualised lab environment
+- Analysis performed on a non-production Windows workstation disk image
+- All forensic analysis conducted in a controlled, read-only environment

+**Tools**
+- Autopsy – forensic artefact analysis and timeline correlation
+- Exterro FTK Imager – forensic image verification and integrity checking
+- SANS SIFT / Linux forensic utilities – independent hash verification and supporting analysis
-- Tools: Autopsy, FTK Imager, SANS SIFT, Windows utilities
+- Native Windows utilities – contextual artefact review

 ## Methodology

+The investigation followed a structured Digital Forensics and Incident Response (DFIR) workflow aligned with recognised best practices and ACPO principles.

-1. Scope and assumptions
+1. **Scope and Assumptions**
+   Defined the scope of analysis based on the provided forensic disk image and identified relevant artefact categories related to suspected insider activity.

-2. Evidence acquisition and integrity (hashing)
+2. **Evidence Acquisition and Integrity Verification**
+   Verified the integrity of the forensic disk image using cryptographic hashing prior to analysis.
+All examination was conducted in a read-only environment.

-3. Triage and artefact collection
+3. **Triage and Artefact Collection**
-4. Timeline analysis
+   Identified and extracted relevant artefacts, including file system metadata, deleted files, USB connection artefacts, browser history, and email artefacts.

+4. **Timeline Analysis and Correlation**
+   Correlated timestamps across multiple artefact sources to reconstruct a sequence of events and identify relationships between user actions.

-5. Findings and recommendations
+5. **Findings and Reporting**
+   Interpreted artefacts in context and documented findings in a clear, evidence-led manner suitable for handover to a SOC or incident response team.

 ## Deliverables
 - Investigation notes and evidence table